mohsenasadi501/DataStructureAlgorithm/README.md

 The Tree is a data structure that stores elements in the hierarchy, referring to elements called nodes and connected lines called edges.

+A Binary Tree, which is the most basic form of a tree structure, is a data structure where each node has at most two children.
+Those two children are referred to as the left and right children.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/tree.png" alt="tree.png" width="478">

 **Usage**: